mponce0/SystemTools/src-content/glossary.md

 ## TTY
    Terminal Typewriter, refers to a connection to a machine done by a "real" (physical) terminal, e.g. when a user connects to the machine through its console.

+## PTY
+   Pseudo-Terminal, virtual connection done through a "virtual" (pseudo) terminal.

 ## PTS
-   Pseudo Terminal Session, refers to a remote connection done through a "virtual" (pseudo) terminal from a different location.
+   Pseudo Terminal Session, refers to the end-point a remote connection done through a "virtual" (pseudo) terminal from a different location.

 ## TUI